enesbuyuk/DomainResearcher/README.md

 # DomainResearcher
-Domain Researcher: The project researches domains using the C programming language.
+The project researches domains using the C programming language.